Ocellius Ring with Opal

 Want to see more Adam Neeley Jewelry?

-Explore our most popular and versatile Fine Jewelry and unique One-of-a-Kind Jewelry.
+Explore our most popular and versatile Fine Jewelry, our unique One-of-a-Kind Jewelry and Adam Neeley’s most technically ambitious and visually dramatic High Jewels.

 From his Laguna Beach studio, designer and goldsmith Adam Neeley pushes the boundaries of modern jewelry design.
 Born a gem-lover and educated at the prestigious Gemological Institute of America and Le Art Orafe, Adam has spent his life mastering the craft and art form of jewelry making and design.
 As a member of the American Jewelry Design Council, Adam is honored to share his expertise and passion with the world.
 His award-winning jewelry is celebrated by jewelry collectors, industry authorities, including MJSA and AGTA, and the Smithsonian Institution.
 We invite you to learn more by visiting our About Adam and Welcome pages.